-2 One Slot Case
+2. One Slot Case

 In this section we consider the case k = 1, where there is only one advertising slot, with some number $D := D_1$ of clicks.
 We will derive a truthful mechanism for this case by first considering the two extreme cases of infinite bids and infinite budgets.
-The proofs of the theorems in this section are in Appendix A.